hansss12/forum-client/README.md

 # in this new commit

+- login v2 success
-- login v2 soon login with google credential
+- login v3 soon with google credential login
 - thread detail ASAP
 - post thread success with no error
 - post comment soon